-: Perfor- mance Indi- Act Actual Performance Φ O Estimated Perfor- mance Med Medium-Term Targets gets Godal/ Output cator/ measure 2020/21 2021/22 2022/23 2023/24 2024/25 2025/26 2026/27 2027/28 2028/29 Proactively attract business from new Facilitation of exports and cross border Value of approved transactions.
-USD894m US- D249,86m USD517m USD560m USD570m USD580m USD590m USD600m USD610m and existing customers to facilitate investments Number of approved transactions 3 deals approved 4 deals approved 4 deals approved 4 deals approved 4 deals approved 4 deals approved 4 deals approved 4 deals approved 4 deals approved exports and cross border investments Value of approved transactions 1 within expanded sectoral coverage 2 Engage- ments held with the Minister for expanded mandate 3 2 transac- tions approved USD60m3 USD70m3 USD80m3 USD90m3 USD100m3 USD110m3 USD120m3 Export Passport Programme Not applicable A special session held with the Minister on Joint KPIs - collaboration between the dtic, and DFIs (NEF, IDC and ECIC) At least 5 companies that are benefiting under the Export Passport Programme At least 6 companies that are benefiting under the Export Passport Programme At least 7 companies that are benefiting under the Export Passport Programme At least 8 companies that are benefiting under the Export Passport Programme At least 9 companies that are benefiting under the Export Passport Programme At least 10 companies that are benefiting under the Export Passport Programme At least 11 companies that are benefiting under the Export Passport Programme estransactions under the expanded mandate are short-term in nature (i.e., with a repayment tenor of less than two years) and from the effective date of the Agreement management has been engaging in a roadshow with the financial institutions and exporters to explain the expanded mandate and working on internal processes and allocating internal resources to rollout the implementation of the expanded mandate.
+Goal/ Perfor- mance Indi- cator/ measure Actual Performance Estimated Perfor- mance Perfor- Outcome Output measure 2020/21 2021/22 2022/23 2023/24 2024/25 2025/26 2026/27 2027/28 2028/29 Proactively attract business from new Facilitation of exports and cross border Value of approved transac- tions.
+USD894m US- D249,86m USD517m USD560m USD570m USD580m USD590m USD600m USD610m and existing i customers to facilitate more exports and cross border investments investments Number of approved transactions 3 deals approved 4 deals approved 4 deals approved 4 deals approved 4 deals approved 4 deals approved 4 deals approved 4 deals approved 4 deals approved Value of approved transac- tions 1 within expanded sectoral coverage 2 Engage- ments held with the Minister for expanded mandate 3 2 transac- tions approved USD60m 3 USD70m 3 USD80m 3 USD90m 3 USD100m 3 USD110m 3 USD120m 3 Export Passport Programme Not applicable A special session held with the Minister on Joint KPIs - collabora- tion between the dtic , and DFIs (NEF, IDC and ECIC) At least 5 companies that are benefiting under the Export Passport Programme At least 6 companies that are benefiting under the Export Passport Programme At least 7 companies that are benefiting under the Export Passport Programme At least 8 companies that are benefiting under the Export Passport Programme At least 9 companies that are benefiting under the Export Passport Programme At least 10 companies that are benefiting under the Export Passport Programme At least 11 companies that are benefiting under the Export Passport Programme

-These transactions are in addition to the "Value of approved transactions" indicator.
+1. These transactions are in addition to the "Value of approved transactions" indicator.

-2. These are the sectors identified in the Agreement between the Minister and ECIC effective from the 2021/22 financial year that are related to the various Master Plans concluded by the dtic from time to time.
+2These are the sectors identified in the Agreement between the Minister and ECIC effective from the 2021/22 financial year that are related to the various Master Plans concluded by the dtic from time to time.
 On the approval of this Strategic Plan by the Minister which includes the Export Passport Programme transactions supported under this programme will fall under the expanded mandate of ECIC.